THEME PARK ITINERARIES

 How many days do you need?

-- If you have Express Passes, Universal Studios and Islands of Adventure can be done in 2 days (1 day each or park hopping both days).
-If you do the buy 2 days get 2 free deal, the other 2 days can be half days or just bonus days to repeat favorites.
-You do not need Express Passes for 4 days.
+- If you have Express Passes, Universal Studios and Islands of Adventure can easily be done in 2 days (1 day each or park hopping both days).

-- It’s possible to do both parks in one day with Express Pass if you only have one day to spend, but you will need to stay from park opening to park close, and will not be able to do everything during croweded times of year.
-Express Pass cuts wait times in half, but does not eliminate waits entirely.
-Also many of the attractions include mulitple preshow rooms that Express Pass doesn’t let you skip, so the overall experience of each attraction is longer than people realize.
+- It’s possible to do both parks in one day with Express Pass if you only have one day to spend, but you will need to stay from park opening to park close, and will not be able to do everything during crowded times of year.
+Express Pass cuts wait times in half, but does not eliminate them.
+Also, many of the attractions include multiple preshow rooms that Express Pass doesn’t let you skip, so the overall experience of each attraction is longer than people realize.
 You still may only average 1 attraction per hour with Express Pass during crowded times.

 What they are: